hannutt/DBoard/README.md

 IP-ADDRESS BLOCKING

 save the IP address you want to block in the database.
-A Python function checks if the address is in the database.
+Initially, the Python function determines the user's IP address using a websocket.
+Then the function checks if the address is in the database.
 If the address is found, the javaScript function blocks the login option.

+The banned ip addresses are displayed in the table element and the user can show and hide the table using Jquery show/hide methods.
+The page also has a JavaScript function that automatically counts how many days each IP address in the list has been blocked.
+The page also has a JavaScript function that automatically counts how many days each IP address in the list has been blocked. this is made with JS date objects and getTime methods.

 WEBSHOP